VA2QED/frame-of-references/notes.md

 ###### This file serves to allow for visualisation before coding the animations, please place your pictures in ./assets/notes/

+## Outline

+*In this project, instead of defining the concepts right from the beginning and demonstrating them, I believe that it is more fit to introduce a few different problems.
+The problems will be disagreements between different observers on the different properties of an object, each representing a part of the reference frame that needs to be implemented, then at the very end the solutions of these problems will be assembled together into the definition of the reference frame.*

+* Situation 1:
+  * Settings: Stationary observers and an oriented object.
+  * Problem: How do the observers come to an agreement with each other about the orientation and position of the object.
+  * Solution: introduce an universal origin and a direction system [a compass] that allows both observers to *convert* their own reference frames [centred at their origin] into a **shared** reference frame.
+* Situation 2:
+  * [To be added]

-## Introduction
+## ~~Introduction~~

+*As previously mentioned, I prefer to define reference frame at the **end** of the presentation instead of the beginning, so I'm scrapping the introduction at the moment - as we gradually introduce the concepts we will re-use this part to cover the left-overs and sum up in the end.*

-Hello everyone, in this video we would like to explain the concept of a reference frame, in the context of physics and motion.
+~~Hello everyone, in this video we would like to explain the concept of a reference frame, in the context of physics and motion.~~

 ```python
 class SelfIntroduction(Scene)
 ```

-First and foremost, a reference frame is "assigned" an origin.
+~~First and foremost, a reference frame is "assigned" an origin.
 Consequently, various methods and equipment are utlised in order to describe the position and orientation of an object, relative to this origin.
 In essnse, a frame of reference seeks to systematically answer the question of *where* something is in time and space.
 Also please note that for this video, the observer is placed at the origin for ease.
-An observer can also be a certain distance away from the origin.
+An observer can also be a certain distance away from the origin.~~

 ```python
 class ReferenceFrameDefWords(Scene)
 ```

-As an example, the positon of this moving green point can be described by saying it is a at a position of x from the origin's x axis and a position of y from the origin's y axis, of course assuming that the right direction indicates motion in the positive direction.
-This is known as a Cartesian coordinate system, which you may have encountered in math class.
+~~As an example, the positon of this moving green point can be described by saying it is a at a position of x from the origin's x axis and a position of y from the origin's y axis, of course assuming that the right direction indicates motion in the positive direction.
+This is known as a Cartesian coordinate system, which you may have encountered in math class.~~

 ```python
 class ReferenceFrameExample(Scene)
 ```

-For the purposes of this video, we are only going to discuss inertial reference frames.
+~~For the purposes of this video, we are only going to discuss inertial reference frames.
 So, what is an *inetial* frame of reference?
 An Inertial reference frame is one that either does not move or moves at a constant speed, with zero acceleration, without changing direction.
 An isolated object in this refernce frame would not experience any forces, or "pushes and pulls".
 For example, if your reference frame is a car moving at a constant velocity, then that is an inertial reference frame.
-However, a car that is speeding up, slowing down or making a turn (i.e : changing direction) is not considered an inertial reference frame.
+However, a car that is speeding up, slowing down or making a turn (i.e : changing direction) is not considered an inertial reference frame.~~

 ```python
 class InertialReferenceFrameDisclaimer(Scene)